realmbgl/dcos-how2marathon/README.md

     - moustache templating, tls on/off

-- healthchecks
+- healthcheck
     - tls off
     - tls on
     - tls on and client-auth on

-- placement constraints
+- placement constraint

 - volumes